 Figure 5.
 DMOS Comparison of Scene Generation Methods.
 Our method aligns well with scene graph specifications.

 We generate 100 pairs of scenes and conduct user studies with 20 subjects.
 Each user scores paired scenes based on object quantity, positioning, and road type accuracy relative to their scene graphs.
 The resulting Differential Mean Opinion Score (DMOS), shown in Figure 5, indicates that our method outperforms the baselines.
-Additionally, we conduct an one-tailed paired t-test on the MOS score difference among three methods.
+Additionally, we conduct a one-tailed paired t-test on the MOS score difference among three methods.
 In this test, the null hypothesis is our generation method does not possess higher score than baseline methods.
-The results support the rejection of null hypothesis at a significance level of $p < 10^{-3}$, indicating that our method statistically performs better than both baselines with high confidence.
+The results support the rejection of null hypothesis at a significance level of p < 10-3, indicating that our method statistically performs better than both baselines with high confidence.